Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Strategy of the proof of the main theorem

-In particular, given any $\th \ge 1$, we can fix a suitable $\tilde\beta(\th) > 0$ small enough such that (say)
+In particular, given any $\th \ge 3$, we can fix a suitable $\tilde\beta(\th) > 0$ small enough such that (say)

 We next improve this estimate allowing $N\in\N$ to be arbitrary.
-The core idea is the following \emph{coarse-graining} result, which gives a finite-size volume criterion for the exponential decay of the partition function: it shows that if the fractional moment is small at some scale \(L\), then it starts decreasing exponentially in~\(N/L\).
-This result is somehow classical in the literature, but we provide a self-contained proof in \Cref{sec:coarse} below.
+The core idea is the following \emph{coarse-graining} result, which gives a finite-volume criterion for the exponential decay of the partition function: it shows that if the fractional moment is small at some scale \(L\), then it starts decreasing exponentially in~\(N/L\).
+This result is somewhat classical in the literature, but we provide a self-contained proof in \Cref{sec:coarse} below.
+We recall that \(\cM_1^{\disc}(r)\) is defined in \eqref{eq:disc-density}, where we replace for convenience \(\abs{\,\cdot\,}\) with \(\abs{\,\cdot\,}_\infty\).

 \begin{proposition}[Coarse-graining] If there exist \(L \in \N\), \(\beta > 0\) such that

 then for all \(N\in\N\), we have

 \end{proposition}